david-cortes/hpfrec/README.md

 ## Documentation

-Documentation is available at readthedocs: [http://hpfrec.readthedocs.io/en/latest/](http://hpfrec.readthedocs.io/en/latest/)
+Documentation is available at readthedocs: [http://hpfrec.readthedocs.io](http://hpfrec.readthedocs.io/en/latest/)

 It is also internally documented through docstrings (e.g. you can try `help(hpfrec.HPF))`, `help(hpfrec.HPF.fit)`, etc.

 ## Speeding up optimization procedure

 For faster fitting and predictions, use scipy and numpy libraries compiled against MKL.
 In Windows, you can find Python wheels (installable with pip after downloading them) of numpy and scipy precompiled with MKL in [Christoph Gohlke's website](https://www.lfd.uci.edu/~gohlke/pythonlibs/).
 In Linux and Mac, these come by default in Anaconda installations (but are likely to get overwritten if you enable `conda-forge`).
-In some small experiments from my side, this yields a near 4x speedup compared to using free linear algebra libraries.
+In some small experiments from my side, this yields a near 4x speedup compared to using free linear algebra libraries (for AMD cpu's, the speedup might not be as large).

-The constructor for HPF allows some parameters to make it run faster (if you know what you're doing): these are `allow_inconsistent_math=True`, `stop_crit='diff-norm'`, `reindex=False`, `verbose=False`.
+The constructor for HPF allows some parameters to make it run faster (if you know what you're doing): these are `allow_inconsistent_math=True`, `full_llk=False`, `stop_crit='diff-norm'`, `reindex=False`, `verbose=False`.
 See the documentation for more details.

+Using stochastic variational inference, which fits the data in smaller batches containing all the user-item interactions only for subsets of users, might converge in fewer iterations (epochs), but the results tend be slightly worse.

 ## Troubleshooting